prdn/zmq-omdp/README.md

 ### API

-All data sent through the API should be JSON serializable.
+All data sent through the API should be data strings.

 #### `omdp.Worker(socket_str, service_name)`